 Whether it’s presenting at conferences, showcasing Core Values on social media, meeting with public works and transportation agencies, spreading the word at trainings, and starting and growing local chapters, Ambassadors are showing the world what is possible with good P2.

 One of the perks of being an Ambassador is access to tools that promote good P2.
 The Ambassadors aren’t the only folks that have access to this information, however.
 All IAP2 members can download and use the official, rebranded brochure and postcard.
-Click the images to download.
-(Keep current call out box for brochure and postcard.
-Delete the pledge box for this page).

 For more background on the program and to hear from the Ambassadors in their own words check out the most recent Ambassador webinar.